ajcecil/Final_CRP_4560/README.md

 ## Drone2Map Folder (drone2map)
+##### Folder too large for github, can be found on boxdrive folder: https://iastate.app.box.com/folder/298784822202
 This folder holds the geodatabases and products of the projects created when ArcGIS Drone2Map was used to compile maps from the UAS imagery.
 Drone2Map was initially used as it was readily available, OpenDroneMaps was then added in as a method of imagery processing due to it being opensource and more reliable at producing point cloud objects.

 ## Images Folder (images)
+##### Folder too large for github, can be found on boxdrive folder: https://iastate.app.box.com/folder/298784822202
 This folder contains a series of folders which hold the images captured while in kansas for the region v soil judging contest this fall, as well as a folder labeled "test_images" which contain a subset of the images to allow for faster processing when testing the functionality of the script over running the script with the purpose of producing maps and placing them.

 ### Test Images Folder (test_images)